 Types of Heat Pumps

-There are two types of heat pumps, and the experts at WK Mechanical, Inc. can help you decide which design is best for your Hudson Valley home.
+There are two types of heat pumps, and the experts at WK Mechanical, Inc. can help you decide which design is best for your Hudson Valley, Western New York home.
 The first type is an air-source heat pump that relies on air inside and outside your home to provide heating and cooling.
-The second type, a ground-source heat pump, is also known as a geothermal pump.
+The second type, a ground-source heat pump, is also known as a geothermal heat pump.
 It uses the air inside your home and heat from the ground.
 Ground-source heat pumps are the more expensive option for Hudson Valley homeowners, but they save you more money in energy consumption each month compared to air-source models.